-The $5 for 4 Scholarship and the Promise Fund Scholarship help to support students who display a financial need that will impede their continued enrollment in the College of Education.
-To be eligible, students must be enrolled full-time in College of Education programs in good academic standing and demonstrate financial need.
-Scholarships awarded will range in amount up to $2,500 and are not renewable.
+The $5 for 4 Scholarship and the Promise Fund Scholarship help to support students who display an immediate financial need that will impede their continued enrollment in the College of Education.
+To be eligible, students must be enrolled full-time in College of Education programs, in good academic standing, and demonstrate financial need.
+Student with immediate financial needs should contact Dr. Gena Flynn, Associate Dean for Student Affairs.

 Aimee Strawn Math and Science Scholarship in Urban Education

 This scholarship is being offered to students who are specializing in the teaching of mathematics and science to urban elementary school students in Chicago in memory of Professor Aimee Strawn.

 Call Me MiSTER

 The mission of the Call Me MiSTER (Mentors Instructing Students Toward Effective Role Models) Initiative is to increase the pool of available teachers from a broader more diverse background, particularly among the lowest performing elementary schools.
 Student participants are largely selected from among under-served, socio-economically disadvantaged and educationally at-risk communities.
 The program includes tuition support, among other opportunities.